 We cannot deny the fact that building a multivendor marketplace from the scratch is difficult, actually difficult.
 You can make a list of successful models such as eBay, Airbnb, and Uber.
 However, getting to scale is a long story.
 It is the long-term strategy on how to balance the number of sellers to satisfied the demands of buyers.
 It might take you even years to get traction and build out your supplier and consumer communities in this tough time.
 But only when you have a proper plan and consider some important points below:

 - Avoid too quick to pivot

 If after six or nine months running your Saas marketplace, you had better reassess your market or model.
-Considering you need to establish both buyer and seller communities, you will need more time to prove out your business when building a two-sided marketplace.
-It might take you a time to make marketplace run smoothly.
-Therefore, as a marketplace owners, you should stay patient, check and draw the plan carefully for every step.
+Considering you need to establish both buyer and seller communities, you will need more time to prove your business when building a two-sided marketplace.
+It might take you time to make the marketplace run smoothly.
+Therefore, as a marketplace owner, you should stay patient, check and draw the plan carefully for every step.
 Network effects really start kicking in when there are enough products on the site to encourage buyers to return to look for products in other categories, when products from other sellers are listed more, and finally the growth of sellers and buyers is quickly accelerating.

 - Tightening your focus

 Building a marketplace, it is quite hard to say how many employees and effort are enough for the whole project.
 So, you should spend time to arrange everything.
 Let’s build traction in smaller verticals before expanding their reach into bigger markets.
 We can make a list of typical examples for this point.
 Ebay, before being one of the world largest marketplaces, they started with Pez dispensers or Esty, before achieving such success as today, began listing craft supplies and tools.